rafaelquint/clusterbot-setup-script/README.md

 sudo tar -xzvf h.tar.gz -C ./
 ```

-Proceed to cd into the downloaded file, then copy the executable "oc" into your "bin" directory
+Proceed to cd into the downloaded file, then copy the executable "oc" and the executable "kubectl" into your "bin" directory

 ```
 cd openshift-origin-client-tools-v3.11.0-0cvc58b-linux-64bit
-cp oc \user\bin\
+sudo cp -r /openshift-origin-client-tools-v3.11.0-0cvc58b-linux-64bit oc /usr/bin
+sudo cp -r /openshift-origin-client-tools-v3.11.0-0cvc58b-linux-64bit kubectl /usr/bin
 ```

 # How to Use: